Micheline Calmy-Rey

-Micheline Anne-Marie Calmy-Rey (born 8 July 1945) is a Swiss politician who served as a Member of the Swiss Federal Council from 2003 to 2011.
-A member of the Social Democratic Party (SP/PS), she was the head of the Federal Department of Foreign Affairs during her tenure as a Federal Councillor.
+Micheline Anne-Marie Calmy-Rey (/fr/; born 8 July 1945) is a Swiss politician who served as a Member of the Swiss Federal Council from 2003 to 2011.
+A member of the Social Democratic Party (SP/PS), she was the head of the Federal Department of Foreign Affairs for the whole of her tenure as a Federal Councillor.
 She was President of the Swiss Confederation twice, in 2007 and 2011.

 Early life and education

 Calmy-Rey was born in Sion in the canton of Valais on 8 July 1945 to Charles and Adeline Rey.
 She received her diploma in 1963 in Saint-Maurice and a licence degree in political science at the Graduate Institute of International Studies, Geneva, in 1968.
 While studying she married André Calmy; they have two children.

 Career

 Calmy-Rey established a small enterprise in the book distribution business.
 From 1981 to 1997 Calmy-Rey served as a representative in the Grand Conseil of the canton of Geneva as a member of the Social Democratic Party (PSS/SPS), and was president of the assembly during 1992–1993.
 She was president of the Geneva section of the party from 1986 to 1990 and again from 1993 to 1997.
 In 1997, Calmy-Rey was elected to the Conseil d'Etat of Geneva.
 In 2001, she became head of the finance department and president of the Conseil d'Etat of the canton.

 She was elected on 4 December 2002 to the Federal Council, heading the Federal Department of Foreign Affairs from 2003 to 2011.
 Calmy-Rey is the fourth woman elected to the Federal Council in history.
 She was also elected Vice-President of Switzerland, a post she held for the calendar year of 2006 and the calendar year of 2010.

 Calmy-Rey supports Switzerland joining the European Union and she is an Eminent Member of the Sergio Vieira de Mello Foundation.
 The project SAFFA 2020 is also under her patronage and of the councillors (Bundesrat) Doris Leuthard, Simonetta Sommaruga and Eveline Widmer-Schlumpf.

 Since 2016, Calmy-Rey has been a member of the board of the Global Leadership Foundation (chaired by Helen Clark), an organisation that works to support democratic leadership, prevent and resolve conflict through mediation and promote good governance in the form of democratic institutions, open markets, human rights and the rule of law.
 It does so by making available, discreetly and in confidence, the experience of former leaders to today's national leaders.
 It is a not-for-profit organisation composed of former heads of government, senior governmental and international organization officials who work closely with heads of government on governance-related issues of concern to them.

 She is a member of the board Geneva of GESDA (Geneva Science and Diplomacy Anticipator).